mitojala/test/docs/intro/citymodel.md

 ##### Image inspection

 The image list is now loaded.
-We will be able to look at the images, check their quality, their location and their orientation.
+We will be able to look at the , check their quality, their location and their orientation.

-To look at all the images, we use [Define color corrections](http://www.terrasolid.com/guides/tphoto/mwdefinecolorcorrections.php) available in the images menu.
+To look at all the images, we use [Define color corrections](http://www.terrasolid.com/guides/tphoto/mwdefinecolorcorrections.php) available in the image's menu.

 ![defineColorCorr1](imgBuild/screenshot9.png)